bodrick/awesome/README.md

 *   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.
 *   [ajnart/homarr](https://github.com/ajnart/homarr) - Customizable browser's home page to interact with your homeserver's Docker containers (e.g. Sonarr/Radarr)
 *   [homarr-labs/dashboard-icons](https://github.com/homarr-labs/dashboard-icons) - Your definitive source for dashboard icons.
-*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.
+*   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - Share, discover, and collect prompts from the community.
+Free and open source — self-host for your organization with complete privacy.
 *   [wong2/chatgpt-google-extension](https://github.com/wong2/chatgpt-google-extension) - This project is deprecated.
 Check my new project ChatHub:
 *   [ohmyform/ohmyform](https://github.com/ohmyform/ohmyform) - ✏️ Free open source alternative to TypeForm, TellForm, or Google Forms ⛺
 *   [butlerx/wetty](https://github.com/butlerx/wetty) - Terminal in browser over http/https.
 (Ajaxterm/Anyterm alternative, but much better)